 There aren’t very many ass-kicking female role models for little boys.
 Bob TB’s pearl wearing Wendy, Thomas TTE’s Clarissa and the other boring carriage, Minnie Mouse, Peter Pan – another wet Wendy and Harry’s swattish Hermione.

 Wheels, guns and building toys will always be popular.
 Even if you only give them ‘soft’ playthings like dolls and crafty stuff, they will craft a weapon and take Peppa Pig off for a road trip.

 Household chores are interesting too, providing there is machinery or construction.
-Boy Two’s favourite toy for a long time was his baby Dyson, Boy Three can’t get enough of the dishwasher, tumble dryer or washing machine and Boy One spent hours reorganising the contents of his dolls house.
-The same wooden dolls house is still one of the most popular toys amongst visiting kids, especially boys.
+Boy Two’s favourite toy for a long time was his baby Dyson, Boy Three couldn’t get enough of the dishwasher, tumble dryer or washing machine and Boy One spent hours reorganising the contents of his dolls house.
+The same wooden dolls house was a popular toy for visiting kids, especially boys, for a long time.

 If you’re a boy, what’s not to like about traditional role models.
 While recognising differences, kids appear to be instinctively egalitarian, however sexual stereotypes sneak in and it’s easy to see why.
 If someone suggests that women are there to cook, clean and look after you while you go off to have adventures you’re not going to argue, are you?

-A complement from your son is just the best.
-“You’re beautiful mummy.”
+Then, a compliment from your son is just the best.
+“You’re beautiful, mummy.”
 “You’re really sparkly.”
 “Your hair is nice and slippery.”

 They cannot stop themselves from kicking and throwing things.
 Live with it.
 I’m trying to channel it to some use.
 Currently working on the best thing to get the Boys to throw at the cobwebs on the skylight over the stairs to knock them off.
 A muslin cloth tied in knot is current favourite.